inr-kit/McCad-Salome-Source/README.md

 McCad is a geometry conversion tool developed at KIT to enable the automatic conversions of CAD models into the Monte Carlo (MC) geometries.
 This version of McCad is integrated into the open-source Salome platform.

-For any questions related to the use of this software/library you may contact Ulrich Fischer(ulrich.fischer@kit.edu) or, for technical assistance, contact Lei Lu (lei.lu@kit.edu) and Yuefeng Qiu (yuefeng.qiu@kit.edu).
+For any questions related to the use of this software/library you may contact Ulrich Fischer(ulrich.fischer@kit.edu) or, for technical assistance, contact Lei Lu (lei.lu@kit.edu) and Yuefeng Qiu (yuefeng.qiu@kit.edu).Please subscribe our mailing list for receiving latest updates and asking question in our [Google group](https://groups.google.com/forum/#!forum/mccad-users), by send a empty email to  McCad-users+subscribe@googlegroups.com and reply the comfirmation email.
 **************************************************************************************

 It is not necessary to compile McCad in order to use it, because we provided also precompiled McCad binaries.
 You can find them in  repository [McCad-Salome-Binaries](https://github.com/inr-kit/McCad-Salome-Binaries).
 Compile it only if you cannot find precompiled McCad binaries, or you are going to change the source code.
-For Using McCad, Please find documents on Github repository [McCad-Salome-Docs](https://github.com/inr-kit/McCad-Salome-Docs).Please subscribe our mailing list for receiving latest updates and asking question in our [Google group](https://groups.google.com/forum/#!forum/mccad-users), by send a empty email to  McCad-users+subscribe@googlegroups.com and reply the comfirmation email.
+For Using McCad, Please find documents on Github repository [McCad-Salome-Docs](https://github.com/inr-kit/McCad-Salome-Docs).

 This release is tested under Salome_7.4.0.
 Using other Salome version is not guarantee to work, and might cause error during this process.